 When is the hurricane season?

 There is a ‘hurricane season’ in the Caribbean, Gulf of Mexico, Central Mexico and South Eastern Seaboard of America between June and November; the months of August and September being especially susceptible.
 However, because of the nature of these weather phenomena, it is extremely difficult to provide accurate information.
 Wherever possible, we will warn you of any threatened hurricane activity before you travel – and, providing accommodation is available, try and change your holiday arrangements.
-If, however, you are already in resort, we will try and offer you the opportunity to return to the UK or move you to an alternative destination.
+If, however, you are already in the resort, we will try and offer you the opportunity to return to the UK or move you to an alternative destination.

 Do I need vaccinations?

 All clients are responsible for ensuring that they conform to health regulations of the countries they are visiting and, where necessary, have the required vaccinations and documentation.
 Whilst many Western European and North American destinations currently have no compulsory inoculation requirements, advice about destinations can change.
 We strongly recommend that you check with your doctor or seek professional medical advice in respect of vaccinations required for specific areas, as this information is constantly changing and being updated by the country of destination and the Department of Health.
 In case of accidents or illness, we strongly recommend that you take out adequate insurance cover.
-Clients travelling to worldwide destinations are recommended to seek advice from www.gov.uk/fco www.hpa.org.uk www.nathnac.org , your General Practitioner or a specialist clinic and, where recommended, obtain vaccinations or tablets for protection against, for example: Malaria, Hepatitis A, Polio and Typhoid.
+Clients travelling to worldwide destinations are recommended to seek advice from www.gov.uk/fco www.hpa.org.uk www.nathnac.org, your General Practitioner or a specialist clinic and, were recommended, obtain vaccinations or tablets for protection against, for example: Malaria, Hepatitis A, Polio and Typhoid.
 Biting insects (including mosquitoes) are common in many countries and they can spread disease (e.g. Dengue Fever and Malaria).
 Insect repellents, especially those containing DEET, can be useful in helping to prevent bites.
 In some cases, treatments for Malaria should begin well in advance of travel.
 If you are visiting a European Union (EU) country, you should obtain a European Health Insurance Card (EHIC) and take it with you when you travel.
 The EHIC can be obtained free of charge by completing an application form available from main Post Offices and from www.dh.gov.uk/travellers Please note, the EHIC is in addition to Travel Insurance, not instead of it.

 When will I receive my holiday vouchers and airline tickets?